usmanialihassan92/lightweight-epinet/README.md

 # Environments

 - Python 3.7.1 and Tensorflow 2.10
-- `pip install imageio numpy tensorflow-gpu==2.4.0 keras matplotlib keras-flops model-profiler
+- Use `pip install imageio numpy tensorflow-gpu==2.4.0 keras matplotlib keras-flops model-profiler pandas` to install all required libraries.